gusaiani/security-analysis-graham-dodd/chapter-32.md

 </table>

 More recently United States Rubber has followed the Goodyear pracice of taking out of the earnings of prosperous years a reserve for future inventory shrinkage.
 As a result of this policy, the company somewhat understated its earnings for 1935 and 1936 but overstated them for 1937.

+*A More Recent Contrast.* The packing industry supplies us with a more extreme divergence in the method used by two companies to handle the matter of probable future inventory losses.

+Wilson and Company set up a reserve of $750,000 prior to the beginning of its 1934 fiscal year, for “Fluctuation in Inventory Valuation.”
+This was taken partly from surplus and partly from income.
+In 1934 it reduced its opening inventory by this reserve, thus increasing the year’s reported profit by $750,000.
+The S.E.C., however, required it to amend its registration statement so as to credit this amount to surplus and not to income.

+On the other hand, Swift and Company reduced its reported earnings in the fiscal years 1933-1935 by $16,767,000, which was set up as a reserve for future inventory decline.
+In 1938 the expected decline occurred; but instead of drawing on this reserve to spare the income account, the company charged the full loss against the year’s operations and then transferred $11,000,000 of the reserve directly to surplus.
+In this exceptional case the net income for the six-year period of 1933–1938 was *understated,* since amounts were actually taken out of income and turned over to surplus.